joannakl/ossd/grading.markdown

 - be closely related to the reading/discussion
 - be clear, focused and grammatically correct
 - be written to be of interest to an audience beyond our course
+- be formatted properly
 - go beyond a mere summary of the reading/discussion
 - include multimedia (images, audio, video, etc.) only as appropriate to enhance the content of the post.
 Be sure that if you use any external content that you are using it in a way that is allowed by its license.

 The blog posts will be assessed throughout the semester using the rubric below.
-The standard score, and what you should generally expect to receive, is a ✓.
-Something positively notable is required to move up to a ✓+ or ✓++,  and negatively notable down to 0 or ✓-.
+The standard score in each category, and what you should generally expect to receive, is a ✓(85%).
+Something positively notable is required to move up to a ✓+ (100%) or ✓++ (110%),  and negatively notable down to 0 or ✓- (60%).

 |Score | Timeliness |  Mechanics and Formatting| Writing and Content |
 |:---:|:---|:---|:---|